 Easy Unstuffed Cabbage Soup Recipe

-- 2 packages Miracle Rice (7 ounces each) optional
+- 2 packages Miracle Rice (7 ounces each) optional (or use riced cauliflower)

 - 2 tablespoons olive oil